+Ancillary Service Supply Responsibility for Dispatchable Reliability Reserve Service (DRRS)

+The net amount of Dispatchable Reliability Reserve Service (DRRS) that a Qualified Scheduling Entity (QSE) is obligated to provide to ERCOT, by hour and service type.

+Dispatchable Reliability Reserve Service (DRRS) An Ancillary Service that is provided using capacity from a Generation Resource that can be On-Line within two hours and can operate at its High Sustained Limit (HSL) for a number of consecutive hours, as determined by ERCOT, but no less than four hours.
+It is a market mechanism designed to manage grid uncertainty while mitigating the need for Reliability Unit Commitment (RUC) instructions and to ensure appropriate reliability during extreme heat and extreme cold weather conditions and during times of low non-dispatchable power production in the power region through compliance with the reliability standard adopted by the Public Utility Commission of Texas (PUCT).

 Qualified Scheduling Entity (QSE)-Committed Interval

-A Settlement Interval for which the QSE for a Resource has committed the Resource without a Reliability Unit Commitment (RUC) instruction to commit it.
+A Settlement Interval for which the QSE for a Resource has committed the Resource without a Reliability Unit Commitment (RUC) instruction or a deployment for Dispatchable Reliability Reserve Service (DRRS) to commit it.
 For Settlement purposes, a Resource with a Current Operating Plan (COP) Resource Status of OFFQS will not be considered as QSE-committed for the Settlement Interval unless that interval has been committed due to a Day-Ahead Market (DAM) award for energy.

 Reliability Unit Commitment for Additional Capacity (RUCAC)-Hour

-An Operating Hour for which a Combined Cycle Generation Resource is Qualified Scheduling Entity (QSE)-committed and receives a Reliability Unit Commitment (RUC) instruction from ERCOT to transition to a configuration with additional capacity above the configuration that was QSE-committed.
+An Operating Hour for which a Combined Cycle Generation Resource is Qualified Scheduling Entity (QSE)-committed and receives a Reliability Unit Commitment (RUC) instruction from ERCOT to transition to a configuration with additional capacity above the configuration that was QSE-committed or DRRS deployed.

 Reliability Unit Commitment for Additional Capacity (RUCAC)-Interval

-A Settlement Interval within the hour for which there is a Reliability Unit Commitment (RUC) instruction from ERCOT for a Combined Cycle Generation Resource to transition to a configuration with additional capacity above the configuration that was Qualified Scheduling Entity (QSE)-committed.
+A Settlement Interval within the hour for which there is a Reliability Unit Commitment (RUC) instruction from ERCOT for a Combined Cycle Generation Resource to transition to a configuration with additional capacity above the configuration that was Qualified Scheduling Entity (QSE)-committed or DRRS deployed.

 2.2 ACRONYMS AND ABBREVIATIONS

+DRRS Dispatchable Reliability Reserve Service

 3.2.3 Short-Term System Adequacy Reports

 (1) ERCOT shall generate and post short-term adequacy reports on the ERCOT website.
 ERCOT shall update these reports hourly following updates to the Seven-Day Load Forecast, except where noted otherwise.
 The short-term adequacy reports will provide: